jdhitsolutions/PSGalleryReport/README.md

 ### [Latest Published Modules](psgallery-newest.md)

 This report will show the most recent 250 modules published to the PowerShell Gallery.
 The report is sorted by the published date in descending order.
-The report includes links to the project in the Gallery as well as the project's repository, if defined.
+The report includes links to the project in the Gallery as well as the project's repository if defined.
 This list *does not* include any *pre-release* modules.

 ### [Latest Published Modules (no Azure/AWS)](psgallery-filtered.md)